Arts Vision 2030 will be publicly released on October 27.

 Funding & Management

 The cultural planning effort is stewarded by the Cultural Office of the Pikes Peak Region, which serves as the fiscal conduit for all funding and expenses, and the administrative lead.
-The Cultural Office’s Executive Director, Andy Vick, and the Executive Director of Bee Vradenburg Foundation, David Siegel, serve as co-chairs of a 25-member volunteer Cultural Plan Steering Committee outlined above.
+The Cultural Office’s Executive Director, Andy Vick, and the Executive Director of Bee Vradenburg Foundation, David Siegel, serve as co-chairs of a 24-member volunteer Cultural Plan Steering Committee.
 The Cultural Office’s Deputy Director, Angela Seals, serves as the local project coordinator with daily program involvement.

-Funding to support the cultural planning process has been assembled from a combination of entities, acknowledged with much appreciate below.
-Additional funding is still being pursued.
+Funding to support the cultural planning process has been assembled from a combination of entities, acknowledged with much appreciation below.

 Questions can be directed to info@CulturalOffice.org.